alinebiath/robot-framework-testes-mobile-helloword/README.md

 # robot-project-mobile-app

 Small demonstration of a project to automate Android application tests with Robot Framework.
+The script was developed to test application in physical device and don't perform in emulators.
+For this, the code must be adapted.<br />

 To perform the tests was used the Hello World app, made available by Haejoong Lee in its repository: https://github.com/Anexinet/RobotFrameworkDemo-Android